stelar-labs/opis-rs/README.md

 ## Features
 - Representation of integers of any length.
+- Integer bytes are stored in little endian byte order.
-- There are three groups of functions: string conversion, basic arithmetic & comparison
+- There are three groups of functions: conversion, arithmetic & comparison
-- String Conversion functions support base 2, 10 & 16.
+- Conversion functions support base 2, 10 & 16.
-- Basic Arithmetic functions are addition, subtration, multiplication, division & remainder.
+- Arithmetic functions are addition, subtration, multiplication, division & remainder.
 - Comparision function checks between integers a and b if a is greater, lesser or equal to b.

-## String Conversion Functions
+## Conversion Functions

 ### From Str